jle-quel/PeerToPeer/README.md

 - How peers can interact with each other on a fully decentralized architecture
 - Experiment with go

-## Installation and Usage
+## Installation

-You need to have
+You need to have golang installed

 ```
 git clone https://github.com/jle-quel/PeerDiscovery.git && cd PeerDiscovery